Bassa S.C.

-Bassa Sports Club is an Antigua and Barbuda football team playing in the local top division.
+Bassa Sports Club is an Antiguan professional football club that competes in the local top division.
 They have won the premier league many times.
 It is based in All Saints.

 History

+The club was founded in 1999.
 Bassa have clinched the Antiguan league title five times.
 They took part in the CFU Club Championship in 2004, 2005 and 2007 in an attempt to qualify for the CONCACAF Champions' Cup.